alamehan/nice-list/README.md

   * [Get Favicon](https://chrome.google.com/webstore/detail/get-favicon/gpipahagclehninhhjkhbkliinfofnhe) - Displays the current page's favicon as well as the favicon's URL and dimensions.

 * Frontend Developer
+  * [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) - Automated tool for improving the performance, quality, and correctness of your web apps.
   * [GitZip for Github](https://chrome.google.com/webstore/detail/gitzip-for-github/ffabmkklhbepgcgfonabamgnfafbdlkn) - It can make the sub-directories and files of github repository as zip and download it.
   * [Web Developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) - Adds a toolbar button to the browser with various web developer tools.
   * [Live editor for CSS](https://chrome.google.com/webstore/detail/live-editor-for-css-less/ifhikkcafabcgolfjegfcgloomalapol) - Live preview of CSS/Less/Sass code changes.
 Live edit CSS files.